UMN Region U.S. Depository publications weeding and disposal guide

 - You do not need to offer anything from Y 1.1/4, Y 1.1/5, Y 1.1/6, Y 1.1/7, and Y 1.1/8 since these House and Senate reports and documents are all retained within the bound Serial Set that the Regional receives separately.

-- If the University of Minnesota catalog shows that a Twin Cities campus (UM TC) library owns a copy of the document, it does not need to be listed and may be withdrawn without contacting the Regional.
+- If the University of Minnesota catalog shows that a Twin Cities campus (UM TC) library owns a copy of the document, it does not need to be offered and may be withdrawn without contacting the Regional.
 You can either search by title or use the SuDoc browse.
-If it is unclear if the University of Minnesota owns a copy, please list it.
+If it is unclear if the University of Minnesota owns a copy, please list it via FDLP eXchange.
 If you are discarding a paper copy and we only have a microfiche copy, please list it with us as a courtesy.

 - If significant publications or large sets are being withdrawn, contacting the Regional is encouraged as a courtesy, as well as publicizing them for other depositories in the region.